The North Carolina Mountains Feature

 Planning Your Time

 April to early November is the best time to drive the Blue Ridge Parkway.
+(In winter, sections of the Parkway sometimes close due to ice and snow.)
 This two-lane mountain road has a 45 mph speed limit, so don't plan on a quick trip.
 With stops you can easily spend a full day.
 If you want to break up the trip, Asheville and Blowing Rock have great hotels in all price ranges.

 Approaching Asheville, you have an abundance of choices for stops.
 Along the parkway itself, there's the Folk Art Center, with displays of quilts and crafts, the Parkway Visitor Center, where interactive displays provide an excellent overview about the parkway, and the North Carolina Arboretum, where there are colorful displays of local foliage.